cataralina/graph/README.md

 -   `histogram()`

 You start with `histogram()`, and then supply a dataset and the numeric variable to plot.
-Information about the xlab tittle, the number of bins and what to do with the NA is optional, but you can specify it using:
+Information about the xlab title, the number of bins and what to do with the NA is optional, but you can specify it using:

 -   `xlab = "title"`